Resillix/racejs/SECURITY.md

   * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible to npm.

-## The Express Threat Model
+## The RaceJS Threat Model

-We are currently working on a new version of the security model, the most updated version can be found [here](https://github.com/expressjs/security-wg/blob/main/docs/ThreatModel.md)
+We are developing a comprehensive security model for RaceJS.
+As we maintain Express compatibility, we also follow security best practices from the Express.js ecosystem.
+Our security documentation will be published at [https://github.com/resellix/racejs/security](https://github.com/resellix/racejs/security).

 ## Comments on this Policy